-The Chilkat River is a navigable river according to the U.S. Coast Guard (USCG) (USCG, 2012).
+The Chilkat River is a navigable river according to the USCG (USCG, 2012).
 Current navigational uses of the Chilkat River along the length of the project corridor include recreation, fishing, commercial tours, and ADF&G research.
 There are two commercial river boat operators permitted to operate within the Preserve by DNR.
 Commercial river sightseeing and fishing tours originate near the confluence of the Klehini and Chilkat Rivers.
 Commercial raft float trips are conducted near the confluence with the Tsirku River through the Preserve to about MP 15.
 Other than tourism and guided fishing, little commercial activity occurs on the Chilkat River.
-There is no substantial interstate or foreign commerce taking place on the Chilkat River, nor do conditions exist where it is likely to occur.

-A commercial riverboat operator has stated that, during high water events or when there are logjams built up against the piers (Photograph 4.12-1), it can be difficult or impossible for boats to pass underneath the bridge.35
+A commercial riverboat operator has stated that, during high water events or when there are logjams built up against the piers (Photograph 4.12-1), it can be difficult or impossible for boats to pass underneath the bridge.38

-35 D. Hess, boat operator, telephone conversation with J. Scholl, DOT&PF Environmental Analyst, July 12, 2010, notes included in Appendix H.
+38 D. Hess, boat operator, telephone conversation with J. Scholl, DOT&PF Environmental Analyst, July 12, 2010, notes included in Appendix H.